An American Girl: Grace Stirs Up Success

-An American Girl: Grace Stirs Up Success is a 2015 family comedy-drama direct-to-video film starring Olivia Rodrigo in the title role, Virginia Madsen, Eloise Webb, Caitlin Carmichael, Notlim Taylor, Lili Bordán, Fabrice Michel, Roxane Bret, Krisztina Peremartoni and András Bálint in supporting roles, along with an appearance from restaurateur Joe Bastianich as himself.
-As with the previous films, Grace was directed by Vince Marcello, with screenplay by Jessica O'Toole and Amy Rardin.
+An American Girl: Grace Stirs Up Success is a 2015 family comedy-drama direct-to-video film starring Olivia Rodrigo in the title role.
+Virginia Madsen, Eloise Webb, Caitlin Carmichael, Notlim Taylor, Lili Bordán, Fabrice Michel, Roxane Bret, Krisztina Peremartoni and András Bálint played supporting roles, with a cameo from restaurateur Joe Bastianich.
+As with the previous American Girl films, Grace Stirs Up Success was directed by Vince Marcello, with a screenplay by Jessica O'Toole and Amy Rardin.

-The film focuses on 2015 Girl of the Year Grace Thomas, as she takes an unexpected trip to Paris and finds a way to save her grandparents' ailing bakery by joining in a season of MasterChef Junior.
+The film focuses on 2015 Girl of the Year Grace Thomas as she takes an unexpected trip to Paris and finds a way to save her grandparents' ailing bakery by joining in a season of MasterChef Junior.

 Plot

 In the town of Bentwick, Massachusetts, Grace Thomas develops a passion for baking in her grandparents' bakery.
-Wanting to save up for a new bike, Grace begins a small cupcake business with her best friends Ella and Maddy, and it turns out to be successful.
-She plans to continue the business during the summer, but is asked by her mother to come with her on a trip to Paris, where Grace's aunt Sophie, uncle Bernard, and cousin Sylvie live, as they are expecting a baby soon.
+Wanting to save up for a new bike, Grace begins a small cupcake business with her best friends Ella and Maddy, which soon becomes successful.
+She plans to continue the business during the summer but is asked by her mother to come with her on a trip to Paris, where Grace's aunt Sophie, uncle Bernard, and cousin Sylvie live, as they are expecting a baby soon.
 That leaves Ella and Maddy to earn money another way, and they start a dog-grooming service called the Paw Spa.

 Bernard owns a pâtisserie, which becomes an opportunity for Grace to improve her baking skills.
-She realizes quickly that it will be a challenge to work for her uncle, while at the same time, she struggles to warm to Sylvie, who also works at the pâtisserie but is uncomfortable with the extra company.
+She realizes quickly that it will be a challenge to work for her uncle.
+At the same time, she struggles to warm to Sylvie, who also works at the pâtisserie but is uncomfortable with the extra company.
 As Grace's efforts at the pâtisserie get her into trouble, her mother advises her to ask Bernard what he needs help with, rather than do things herself.
-During their free time, Grace and her mother sightsee around Paris, also visiting the Eiffel Tower with Sophie, Bernard and Sylvie.
+During their free time, Grace and her mother sightsee around Paris, visiting the Eiffel Tower with Sophie, Bernard and Sylvie.
 While there, Sophie goes into labor and needs to be driven to a hospital.
 She gives birth to a girl, naming her Lily.
 Grace welcomes her new cousin, while Sylvie feels reserved about her new sister.